American Cancer Society: History

-In 2012 the American Cancer Society raised $934 million and spent $943 million prompting a national consolidation and cost-cutting reorganization in 2013.
+In 2012, the American Cancer Society raised $934 million and spent $943 million.
+This prompted a national consolidation and cost-cutting reorganization in 2013.
 It centralized its operations and consolidated, merging previous regional affiliates into the parent organization.
 It also required all employees to reapply for their jobs.

-In February 2021, Tennessee-based advertising agency Tombras Group was named the Society's agency of record.
 Karen E. Knudsen was named the chief executive officer in 2021.
-She is the first woman to lead the organization as CEO.
+She was the first woman to lead the organization as CEO.
+Knudsen stepped down in 2024, and as of 2025, the Society is led by an interim executive team.

+In 2023, the American Cancer Society sold its Atlanta headquarters at 250 Williams Street NW, marking a shift to a more flexible, hybrid work model for its national staff.
+While the organization retains a presence in Atlanta, its operations are now distributed nationally with regional offices and remote teams.